release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 If when attempting to merge the remote execution blocks into local, the `<id>`'s clash an exception will be thrown.

+### Plugin Relocations

+In order to handle the situation where one GAV is changed to another (e.g. from community to product) the relocation manipulator can be used.
+An optional version component may be added; the version will override any prior version used in the plugin.
+The artifact override is optional.
+The relocated GAV is subject to alignment ; if the developer wishes to force a particular version (i.e. one with an existing suffix) they may use `pluginOverride`.

+    -DpluginRelocations.oldGroupId:[oldArtifact]@newGroupId:[newArtifactId]=[version],...

+**Note:** Multiple relocations may be added using multiple instances of `-DpluginRelocation...`.

 ### Plugin Removal

 If the property `pluginRemoval` (*Deprecated property `plugin-removal` for versions **3.8.1 and prior***) is set, PME will remove the specified plugins from the POM files.
 The argument should be a comma separated list of group:artifact.
 For example: